mattieuzhai/Fast_Robots_mz375/lab_3.markdown

 ![xD](/Lab3/xD.jpg)

 #### ToF Limiting Factor
-In order to find out what the limiting factor was in
+In order to find out what the limiting factor was when measuring, I added a print statement that prints micros() while the data isn't ready.

+Here is the